rickardl/lambda-cloudfront-proxy/README.md

 The Behavior must Forward the X-Source cookie, as a whitelist.
 This cookie becomes part of the cache key.

-### Cache invalidation drops all versions of an object

-Invalidation is by URI only.
-There is no way of invalidating a single version of an object (e.g. associated with one X-Source=Experiment)

-### Deleting functions used as Lambda@Edge

-You cannot delete a Lambda function while it is associated with a CloudFront Distribution.
-AS this might not be obviously, you have to wait the function is completely removed from CDN replication before deleting it.

-You can read into more details here, in the [AWS Documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowToDeleteDistribution.html)

 ## Todo / WIP